 If your body is dehydrated, chances are your skin is feeling pretty dehydrated too, so it’s important to keep your hydration levels up, especially if you can feel dry lips coming on.

-What you can do about it: aim to drink at least 8 cups of water a day (250ml) and avoid too much caffeine and alcohol.
+What you can do about it: aim to drink at least 8 cups of water a day (250ml) and avoid drinking too much caffeine and alcohol.
 Here are seven tips to stay hydrated if you need them.

 Licking your lips

 In fact, there is a condition called Lip Licker’s Dermatitis – the repeated licking of the lips, which causes the saliva to macerate the skin and remove its protective oils.3

-What you can do about it: apply an emollient-based lip balm so you can taste it when you lick your lips and become more aware of it and try to stop altogether.
+What you can do about it: apply an emollient-based lip balm, so you can taste it when you lick your lips and become more aware of it and try to stop altogether.

 Allergies to beauty products

-What you can do about it: choose a simple, emollient-based lip balm when you have dry lips and save the fancier stuff for when they are back to their beautiful hydrated selves.
+What you can do about it: choose a simple, emollient-based lip balm when you have dry lips and save the fancier stuff for when they are back to their beautiful, hydrated selves.

 Picking your lips

 Do not pick the skin off your lips!
-If you need to physically tug at your lip skin to remove it, it is just not ready to come off ad you will just create further damage and dryness.
+If you need to physically tug at your lip skin to remove it, it is just not ready to come off and you will just create further damage and dryness.

 What you can do about it: if your lip skin is flaky and dry, try making a homemade scrub with warm water, coconut oil or honey mixed with naturally gritty sugar or salt and gently scrub your lips with a clean cloth.

+If you experience dry lips in the summer, it could be down to sun exposure.
 We often forget that our lips need protecting from the sun just as much as our facial skin.

 What you can do about it: choose a lip balm with SPF and zinc for use in the summer.

+Ironically, lip balms can be too much of a good thing.
 If you use lip balms regularly – especially those with fragrances or irritating active ingredients – they can cause your lips to become even more sensitive.

 What you can do about it: if you suffer with chronic chapped lips, then take a break from the lip balm you usually use and swap it for a more natural and emollient-based product to see if the problem persists.

-How do you get rid of chapped lips fast?
+How to get rid of chapped lips

 Unfortunately, the body takes as long as it takes when it comes to healing chapped lips.

-- Stay hydrated
+- Staying hydrated

 Is Vaseline good for chapped lips?

 Petroleum jelly works as a protective barrier and can help prevent moisture from escaping, but it is not likely to add any moisture to your lips.